deeexcee-io/Deex-Shell/README.md

 # Deex-Shell
-Obfuscated PowerShell Reverse Shell Executable
+Obfuscated PowerShell Reverse Shell Executable.
+Unashamedly made with assistance from chatgpt 🧠 💻

 # Simple-C#/PowerShell-Reverse-Shell-Executable
-FUD Executable Reverse Shell .exe
+Current Undetected Executable Reverse Shell .exe

-Utilises an unique obfuscated Powershell Reverse Shell One Liner each time.
+Utilises a unique obfuscated Powershell Reverse Shell One Liner each time.

 The One Liner is then utilised in the executable which calls PowerShell and executes the obfuscated string.